-- 1. The Wye Valley NHS Trust (the Trust) is a body corporate which was established under on 1st April 2011 under The NHS Trust (Establishment) Order 1993 (the Establishment Order). - 2.
-The principal place of business of the Trust is Trust Headquarters, Hereford County Hospital, Stonebow Road, Hereford, HR1 2ER. - 3.
-NHS Trusts are governed by statute, mainly the National Health Service Act 2006 and the Health and Social Care Act 2012. - 4.
-The statutory functions conferred on the Trust are set out in the NHS Act 2006 (Chapter 3 and Schedule 4) and in the Establishment Order. - 5.
+- The George Eliot NHS Trust (GEH) is a statutory body which was established on 1st July 2009 under The NHS Trust (Establishment) Order 1993 under The George Eliot Hospital NHS Trust (Establishment) Order No 1510. - 2.
+The principal place of business of GEH is George Eliot Hospital, College Street, Nuneaton, CV10 7DJ. - 3.
+The Worcestershire Acute Hospitals NHS Trust (WAHT) is a statutory body established on 1st January 2000 under the NHS Trust (Establishment) Order 1990 under Order No 3473. - 4.
+The principal place of business of WAHT is Worcestershire Royal Hospital, Charles Hastings Way, Worcester, WR5 1DD. - 5.
+The Wye Valley NHS Trust (WVT) is a body corporate which was established on 1st April 2011 under The NHS Trust (Establishment) Order 1993 (the Establishment Order). - 6.
+The principal place of business of WVT is Trust Headquarters, Hereford County Hospital, Stonebow Road, Hereford, HR1 2ER. - 7.
+NHS Trusts are governed by statute, mainly the National Health Service Act 2006 and the Health and Social Care Act 2012. - 8.
+The statutory functions conferred on the Trust are set out in the NHS Act 2006 (Chapter 3 and Schedule 4) and in the Establishment Order. - 9.
 As a body corporate, the Trust has specific powers to contract in its own name and to act as a corporate trustee.
 In the latter role, it is accountable to the Charity Commission for those funds deemed to be charitable as well as to the Secretary of State for Health and Social Care.
-The Trust also has a common law duty as a bailee for property held by the Trust on behalf of patients. - 6.
-The Department of Health (DH) requires that Boards draw up a schedule of decisions reserved to the Board and ensure that management arrangements are in place to enable responsibility to be clearly delegated to senior managers.
+The Trust also has a common law duty as a bailee for property held by the Trust on behalf of patients. - 10.
+The Department of Health and Social Care (DHSC) requires that Boards draw up a schedule of decisions reserved to the Board and ensure that management arrangements are in place to enable responsibility to be clearly delegated to senior managers.
 The Code of Conduct and Code of Accountability makes various requirements concerning possible conflicts of interest of Board directors.
-The NHS Trusts (Membership and Procedure) Regulations 1990 requires the establishment of audit and remuneration committees with formally agreed terms of reference. - 7.
-The Freedom of Information Act 2000 and the Environmental Information Regulations 2004 sets out the requirements for public access to information on the NHS. - 8.
-Through these SOs, the Board exercises its powers to make arrangements for the exercise, on behalf of the Trust, of any of its functions by a committee or sub-committee appointed by virtue of the SOs; or by an officer of the Trust, in each case subject to such restrictions and conditions as the Board thinks fit or as the Secretary of State for Health and Social Care may direct. - 9.
+The NHS Trusts (Membership and Procedure) Regulations 1990 requires the establishment of audit and remuneration committees with formally agreed terms of reference. - 11.
+The Freedom of Information Act 2000 and the Environmental Information Regulations 2004 sets out the requirements for public access to information on the NHS. - 12.
+Through these SOs, the Board exercises its powers to make arrangements for the exercise, on behalf of the Trust, of any of its functions by a committee or sub-committee appointed by virtue of the SOs; or by an officer of the Trust, in each case subject to such restrictions and conditions as the Board thinks fit or as the Secretary of State for Health and Social Care may direct. - 13.
 These documents, together with SFIs, provide a regulatory framework for the business conduct of the Trust.
-They fulfil the dual role of protecting the Trusts' interests by ensuring, for example, that all transactions maximise the benefit to the Trust and protecting staff from possible accusations that they have acted less than properly. - 10.
+They fulfil the dual role of protecting the Trusts' interests by ensuring, for example, that all transactions maximise the benefit to the Trust and protecting staff from possible accusations that they have acted less than properly. - 14.
 The SOs, Scheme of Delegation document and SFIs provide a comprehensive business framework.
-All directors and all staff should be aware of the existence of these documents and, where necessary, be familiar with their detailed provisions to the extent required for the proper conduct of their duties. - 11.
+All directors and all staff should be aware of the existence of these documents and, where necessary, be familiar with their detailed provisions to the extent required for the proper conduct of their duties. - 15.
 The failure to comply with SOs and SFIs can be regarded as a disciplinary matter that could result in dismissal.

-SECTION A - INTERPRETATION AND DEFINITIONS FOR STANDING ORDERS AND STANDING FINANCIAL INSTRUCTIONS
+SECTION A - INTERPRETATION AND DEFINITIONS FOR STANDING ORDERS